videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/features/record-meeting.md

 slug: recording-meeting
 ---

 Record meeting allows participants to record video and audio during the meeting.
-The recording files can be available in developer dashboard.
+The recording files are available in customer dashboard.
-Any participant can start / stop recording any time during the meeting.
+Any participant can start/stop recording any time during the meeting.

-This guide will provide an overview of how to implement start and stop Meeting Recording.
+### Recording Attributes

-1. **Start Recording** - By using `startRecording()` function, a participant can start meeting recording.
+- **recordingEnabled**: If it is true, then recording button will be visible on top bar of the meeting.
+If it is false, then recording button won't be available on top bar of the meeting.
-2. **Stop Recording** - By using `stopRecording()` function, a participant can stop meeting recording.
+- **participantCanToggleRecording**: If it is true, then other participant can start/stop recording during the meeting.
+If it is false, then participant can not start/stop recording during the meeting.

-### Start And Stop Recording
+- **recordingWebhookUrl**: It's your [webhook url](https://en.wikipedia.org/wiki/Webhook), where we notify once meeting recording is complete.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';